Cxyda/cxyda.github.io/_posts/MiniRTS_series/2021-11-11-MiniRTS-BuildingPlacement.md

 ### First, add the Addressables package
 We will also add some infrastructure like asset loading to our game which will make our lives easier later on.
 For that, we will use Addressables.
 We are also going to add a very small piece of simulation code.
 First, we need to add the Addressables package.
 For that, go to the Unity package manager: `Window -> Package Manager` and add the `Addressables` package from the *Unity Registry* to the game.
 The latest version for me of this package is `1.16.19`.

 ![Addressables package in the package manager]({{site.baseurl}}/images/resources/MiniRTS_series/BuildingPlacement_PackageManager.png)

 After importing the new package we are ready to use Addressables in our game.
-If you are unfamiliar with Addressables , and my explanations in this tutorial are not enough, I'd recommend asking google for some basic resources.
-Since we are using assembly definition files we also need to add a reference to the addressables package to our Game assembly .
+If you are unfamiliar with Addressables, and my explanations in this tutorial are not enough, I'd recommend asking google for some basic resources.
+Since we are using assembly definition files we also need to add a reference to the addressables package to our Game assembly.
 Let's find and select the `RTS.Game` assembly file in our project folder, which should be at `Assets/Scripts/Game/` and add `Unity.Addressables` and `Unity.ResourceManager` to our *Assembly Definition References*.
 Otherwise, our IDE won't be able to find the classes of this package.

 ![RTS.Game assembly definition references]({{site.baseurl}}/images/resources/MiniRTS_series/BuildingPlacement_assemblyDefinition.png)